z-edit/zedit/notes/zSmash implementation.md

     - `elements` - Array of element rules in sort order
       - `name` - Name of the element (used for display purposes only)
       - `process` - Whether or not the element should be processed.
-      - `entity` - Whether or not the element should be treated as a single entity.
+      - `overwrite` - Whether or not changes should be merged.
       - `deletions` - Whether or not deletions should be forwarded.
       - `priority` - The priority offset for changes.
       - `elements` - Array of child elements in sort order